praneeth-bojanala5/realitystream/cuML/Readme.md

 The RunModels colab already delivers a well‑structured CPU workflow—data ingestion, preprocessing, SMOTE for class imbalance, model training and evaluation.
 Parameter widgets let analysts experiment easily.

+### SMOTE - Improves generalization, but accuracy will decline a little

+Before SMOTE:

+- **The dataset may initially be heavily imbalanced**, so models easily memorized the dominant class.

+- As the validation split preserved the imbalance, models posted **inflated high scores** without truly learning minority patterns.

+After SMOTE:

+- SMOTE **balanced the classes**, forcing models to actually learn.

+- Consequently, **accuracy and F1 scores dropped**, but **generalization improved**.

+- Models now have to predict more than just the obvious — exposing weaknesses (especially in SVM).

 ## Updates made for cuML
 We re‑ordered to one install, added a single setup cell, converted data once, swapped four import lines for GPU acceleration without rewriting the notebook.
 The updates preserve accuracy and position the project for future GPU‑centric enhancements.
 -&nbsp;Srivatsav and Gayathri